minasmz/Sentiment-Analysis-with-LSTM-in-Persian/README.md

-# Sentiment-RNN
+# Sentiment-Analysis-in-Persian-Language_LSTM
-Sentiment analysis using a recurrent neural network
+Sentiment Analysis with LSTM in Persian